Introducing the UnitVisID Alliance

-We recognized the need to bring together the industry in a way that ensures RFID tagged drugs work in all of the downstream systems in hospitals and health systems.
-This centralized “backbone” of data exchange, combined with a unified set of performance standards, opens a world of interoperability that provides a complete and accurate history of each single unit dose pharmaceutical product that every industry participant can use.
+We recognized the need to bring together the industry in a way that ensures RFID-tagged pharmaceutical products work in all of the downstream systems in hospitals and health systems.
+This centralized backbone of data exchange, combined with a unified set of performance specifications, opens a world of interoperability that provides a complete and accurate history of each single unit dose pharmaceutical product that every industry participant can use.
 Furthermore, the UnitVisID Registry was created to provide a full and evolving record of each pharmaceutical’s components and event history securely stored in the cloud and available to all authorized parties anytime throughout the pharmaceutical product’s entire lifecycle – from production all the way to patient use.

 In addition, UnitVisID Alliance members supply more than 1,000 US hospitals and healthcare organizations with products and services.
 These include labels, inlays, trays, pre-tagged medications from pharmaceutical and 503B outsourcing facilities, and serialization services.

 Today, more than 210 million RFID-tagged medications utilizing the UnitVisID platform have been scanned – exponentially more than any other RFID system in the US healthcare space.
 Most of these medications are registered in the UnitVisID Registry at the point of production by manufacturers.